SampleEnvironment/secop-site/source/getting-started/first-use.rst

-As you can see, errors use a different message name (``error_<originalmessage>``) and include more information in the data part: an error class (which is defined by the specification), an error string giving more information, and some qualifiers (in this case, none).
+As you can see, errors use a different message name (``error_<originalmessage>``) and include more information in the data part: an error class (which is defined by :ref:`the specification <error-reply>`), an error string giving more information, and some qualifiers (in this case, none).

 Running commands